 When experienced screen printers first started their venture, little did they realized the factors involved in properly curing their prints.
+Under-cured ink is the most common problem found in the print shops today.
 If you too are screen printers, you would know of the stories of how people tried to cure their t-shirts in their kitchen oven.

 Many use flash cure or buy a heat gun from local hardware, in spite of the fact that people use a heat gun to bake and strip-away paint.
 It didn’t take much time for them to realize that these ideas were only making their production suffer.

 Although there are many creative ways to cure your screen printed t-shirt, the best and most recommended solution is to employ a conveyor dryer if you are looking to build a professional screen printing shop.

 The Right Curing for the Right Type of Ink-Screen Prints

 There is really no substitute for conveyor dryer when you are looking for long-term success and produce high-quality prints.
 It is the most financially viable option for you.
 However, you need to find a dryer that best fits your workspace and your work process and production quantity.

 You also have to make sure that you are using the right curing techniques based on the ink you are using.
 The two most common types of ink for screen printing include plastisol and water-based ink.

 |For plastisol ink, the curing has to be done at 320° F, some as low as 280° F. Plastisol is the industry standard for creating opaque and durable prints.
 Here, you have to check the datasheet from the manufacturer of each plastisol ink you use.